Coming to the realization that the affair is not your fault is difficult for a betrayed spouse to do.

 The cheating spouse?
 Well, s/he misguidedly throws him/herself more and more into his/her personal neediness, character disorder or coping pattern dysfunction.
 His/her emotions, values and behavior go down the tubes, although s/he at that moment of infidelity and attachment to the other person may deny so.

 That’s why the divorce and unhappiness stats for those who have an affair, divorce and marry another are exceedingly high.
 No learning, no personal evolution has emerged.
 At some point s/he may discover that s/he has taken him/her self with him/her… and that is the problem.

 These shifts in your thinking are indispensable in getting on the path of health, well-being and as that happens welcome your new found personal power to shape your life, perhaps the path of the infidelity and perhaps the path and direction of your marriage or relationship.

 “Break Free From the Affair” is Bob’s cornerstone book.
 However, he has authored several other books and reports that can help you with overcoming infidelity.
-You can check them out and/or sign up for his regular newsletter by clicking here.
+You can check them out, along with his website – and/or sign up for his regular newsletter by clicking here.